damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 1. **Don't pull rank** if you have to remind someone of the position you have in the company you're doing something wrong, people already know we have a hierarchal decision making.
 Explain why you're making the decision and respect everyone irrespective of their function.
 1. **Say sorry** if you made a mistake apologize.
 Saying sorry is not a show of weakness but one of strength.
 The people that do the most will likely make the most mistakes.
 1. **No ego** don't defend a point to win an argument or double-down on a mistake.
 You are not your work, you don't have to defend your point, you have to search for the right answer together.
+1. **See others succeed** an applicant that talked to a lot of people inside GitLab mentioned that compared to other companies one thing stood out the most.
+Everyone at GitLab mentioned wanting to see each other succeed.

 ## Transparency